Welcome to today's edition of the Rush 24-7 podcast.

 Even though they publish once a week, they can't possibly break news.

-They can do you know interviews with people who say things haven't said anywhere else, but they can't break news anymore.
+They can do interviews with people who say things haven't said anywhere else, but they can't break news anymore.

-It's tough and tough till they get genuine exclusives because with the time they go to press, uh what they're gonna write about, subject-wise, everybody's already known.
+It's tough and tough till they get genuine exclusives because by the time they go to press, what they're going to write about, subject-wise, everybody's already known.

 This person of the year thing, though, is a great illustration of how they just copped out.

-Uh they could have gotten serious about it, but they just for some reason couldn't.
+They could have gotten serious about it, but they just, for some reason, couldn't.

 They had consulting groups made up of various kinds of people.